 Review summary: Olympus E-M5 II vs Panasonic G80

 So what is the bottom line?
 Which of the two cameras – the Olympus E-M5 II or the Panasonic G80 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Olympus OM-D E-M5 Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.